-Inflation may increase our operating expenses and lower profitability.
+Inflation may increase our expenses and lower profitability.

-The Bureau of Labor Statistics reported that the Consumer Price Index increased 3.4 percent in 2023.
-Most of our operating expenses are sensitive to increases in inflation, including equipment prices, diesel fuel costs, insurance costs, real estate costs, employee wages and purchased transportation.
-Furthermore, inflation may generally increase costs for materials, supplies and services and capital.
+Economic pressures caused by inflation have been significant in the United States in recent years.
+Inflation increases most of our expenses, including equipment prices, maintenance and supply costs, diesel fuel costs, insurance costs, claims costs, utility costs, employee wages and benefits, real estate costs, and purchased transportation.
 With increasing costs, we may have to increase our prices to maintain the same level of profitability.
-If we are unable to increase our prices sufficiently to offset increasing expenses, then inflation could have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.
+If we are unable to increase our prices sufficiently to offset increasing expenses, then inflation may have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.